-In Myanmar, our partners EMReF are leading an additional follow-on project - Reducing Inequalities in Public Engagement - with SOAS support.
-To date, they have established and convened an alliance of concerned citizens drawn from a range of civil society organisations and communities who are finding ways to break down the barriers that divide them, and use this strength-in-unity to advocate for more inclusive democracy, as well as hold the country's government to account in robust ways.
-They have also galvanised artists and researchers to collaborate in the pursuit of democratic inclusiveness, as well as courageously bringing often silenced topics and conversations into the public domain - for example, regarding the Rohingya, governance in the context of Covid-19, migrant lives and livelihoods at risk as a result of the pandemic, and the mid-2020 campaign 'Don't Call Me Kalar' about ethnic respect.
-RIPE illustrates the dividends that a flexible and iterative approach can bring to bear on project outputs, outcomes, and impacts.
-In the hands of EMReF, RIPE responds dexterously to emergence and entanglements in Myanmar society and politics in ways that magnify the project's potential achievements in relation to SDG16; SOAS's role is to actively listen, learn, and support as needed.
+EMReF also galvanised artists and researchers to collaborate in the pursuit of democratic inclusiveness, as well as courageously bringing often silenced topics and conversations into the public domain - for example, regarding the Rohingya, governance in the context of Covid-19, migrant lives and livelihoods at risk as a result of the pandemic, and the mid-2020 campaign 'Don't Call Me Kalar' about ethnic respect.
+RIPE illustrates the dividends that a flexible, creative/artistic and iterative approach can bring to bear on project outputs, outcomes, and impacts.
+In the hands of EMReF, RIPE responded dexterously to emergence and entanglements in Myanmar society and politics in ways that magnify the project's potential achievements in relation to SDG16; SOAS's role is to actively listen, learn, and support as needed, all sadly interrupted by the coup in February 2021.